fguillen/CuddleTheCatOrDie/README.md

 It is very inspired in the old 80s game: Prohibition

+The prototype of this game was made in 8 hours for the [BerlinMiniJam](http://berlinminijam.de/) of December 2020.

 ## Versions

 - Play on the browser: https://arturitoproductions.itch.io/cuddle-the-cat-or-die

 ## Credits

-- Programming and stuff: alberto bueno
+- Idea, programming and stuff: alberto bueno
 - Original Drawings: Anfisa Kup
 - Miau noises: Anfisa Kup
 - Background Music: https://www.bensound.com/royalty-free-music/track/hip-jazz